-Robotics Takes on Automated Warehouse Picking
+Robotics Automated Warehouse Picking

 There’s a small but growing handful of robotics companies trying to make it in the warehouse market with systems that work with humans on order fulfillment.
 Generally, we’re talking about clever wheeled platforms that can autonomously deliver goods from one place to another, while humans continue do the most challenging part: picking items off of shelves.
 There’s a lot of value here, since using robots to move stuff frees up humans to spend more of their time picking.

-Ideally, however, you’d have the robot doing the picking as well, but this is a very difficult problem in terms of sensing, motion planning, and manipulation.
+Ideally, however, you’d have the robot doing the picking well, but this is a very difficult problem in terms of sensing, motion planning, and manipulation.
 And getting a robot do pick reliably at a speed that could make it a viable human replacement is more difficult still.

 IAM Robotics, a startup based in Pittsburgh, Pa., is one of the first companies to take on the picking problem on a commercial level.
 Founded in 2012, they’ve developed an autonomous mobile picking robots called Swift that consists of a wheeled base and a Fanuc arm with a 15-lb payload and suction gripper that can reach 18 inches back into shelves.
 A height-adjustable carriage can access shelves between 3 and 85 inches, and an autonomously swappable tote carries up to 50 pounds of stuff.
 According to the company, the robot can autonomously navigate around warehouses and is “capable of picking at human-level speeds” of 200 picks per hour.